Fort Cavazos hosts Medical Readiness Command, West, Best Medic Competition, 2024

-U.S. Army Staff Sgt.
-Azgad Cardona, assigned to William Beaumont Army Medical Center, applies an intravenous line on the medical training mannequin, as part of the prolonged casualty care portion, during the Medical Readiness Command, West Best Medic competition 2024 at Fort Cavazos, TX, Nov.
-19, 2024.
-The Medical Readiness Command, West (MRCW), Best Medic Competition challenges MRCW's best medical personnel in a simulated operational environment.
+U.S. Army Soldiers assigned to Medical Readiness Command, West, (MRCW), provide life savings on canines as portion of the MRCW, Best Medic Competition, Nov.
+19, 2024, on Fort Cavazos, TX.
+The Best Medic Competition challenges MRCW's best medical personnel in a simulated operational environment.
 During the competition, two-soldier teams from each of MRC West’s subordinate commands navigate a challenging series of events that push the competitors’ physical and emergency medical skills to the limits.
-(U.S. Army photo Spc.
+(U.S. Army video by Spc.
 Josefina Garcia)

 |Date Taken: